openaps/docs/docs/docs/Customize-Iterate/oref1.md

 ## How to turn on SMB/UAM

-* As of July 13, 2017, SMB/UAM are in the master branch of oref0 (oref0 0.5.0).
-They are under the advanced features menu, and require you to read these docs carefully from top to bottom on this page in order to enable it during the setup script.
-Afterward, you also need to turn on the relevant settings in preferences.json.
+* As of July 13, 2017, SMB/UAM are in the master branch of oref0 (oref0 0.5.0 and later).
+In oref0 0.6.0 and later, you will enable SMBs by adding the related preferences to your preferences.json.
 You may want to experiment with turning only one of them on at a time so you can closely observe the behavior (via both Nightscout and pump-loop.log) in the enabled situation.
 In addition to testing oref1 in "normal" situations, pay special attention to how it behaves in more extreme situations, such as with rescue carbs (announced or not), post-meal activity, etc.

 There are multiple preference toggles for SMB/UAM.
 Check out the [preferences page](http://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/preferences-and-safety-settings.html#advanced-oref1-preferences) for more details on all the settings, but the short version is: